7 Web Marketing Tips for New Small Business Owners

 If you need some fresh ideas for your web marketing strategy, check your competitors.
 You might find a compelling website design or an interesting Facebook strategy that you can reinterpret for your own business.

-Once your blog is set up, start commenting on other blogs in your industry and include a mention of your own website in your comments.
+Once you blog set your up, start commenting on other blogs in your industry and include a mention of your own website in your comments.
 Request opportunities to guest-post articles on these blogs, too.
 Although it might seem counterintuitive, partnering with some of your competitors by posting content on their websites is a great way to get the word out about your business and improve your online reputation.

 If you’re unsure of the potential of web marketing, make no mistake, your competitors are not.
 The constant presence of the Internet in the everyday lives of your consumers and target market is simply too huge an opportunity to ignore.
 Jumpstart your web marketing campaign today and you might be surprised at how quickly your operation grows.

-Have you gotten involved with web marketing yet?
+Have you got involved with web marketing yet?

 Content Marketing Sales Funnel